NNC1 Form – How to DIY Company Setup

 Over the years, many foreigners have made a common mistake of using their own name when filling out the presentor’s reference section.
 A Presentor is a person who can collect the certificate of incorporation and business license.
 You must specify a person or a company to receive the documents on your behalf.
 If you appoint ‘Person A,’ then only ‘Person A’ can collect the documents.
 So even if ‘Person B’ is the director of the company, the Companies Registry will not release the certificate.

 If you still decide to fill in your name in this block, then you need to be in Hong Kong to collect the certificate yourself.
-The Companies Registry does not arrange mailing of the certificate of incorporation and business license.
+The Companies Registry does not arrange mailing of the certificate of incorporation and business registration license.
 The presentor must collect the certificate and business license in person.
-If you cannot be in Hong Kong in person, you should authorize and appoint a TCSP licensee for this purpose.
+If you cannot be in Hong Kong in person, you can authorise Get Started HK to collect the certificates on your behalf.

 2.5 Fill in the Share Capital and Initial Shareholdings on the Company’s Formation section.